Jump to ↓

 Dialpad team collab

-Team collaboration enables internal communication between employees, making it easier for reps to provide better, more informed support bolstered by input from relevant coworkers–without creating lengthy email chains.
+Team collaboration enables real-time internal communication allowing reps to provide better, more informed support bolstered by input from relevant coworkers–without creating lengthy email chains.

 Popular team collaboration tools include: